START YOUR FREE CONSULTATION

 While lost wages look at the amount of money you lost out on earning in the short-term after the accident, lost earning capacity looks at what you can’t earn in the future.

 After an injury, you may need to hire people to help you around the home.
 You may need to pay someone to mow the lawn, bring the groceries, cook, or take care of the kids.
-If you have to hire out for things that you used to do yourself, you can ask for compensation.
+You can ask for compensation if you have to hire for things you used to do yourself.
 Compensation for hired help because of your accident is called replacement services.

 In very extreme cases, Nevada law may also provide for additional damages as a punishment for the defendant.
 Punitive damages typically apply in cases where a corporation is at fault for hurting many people or where a person acts intentionally to hurt someone else in a serious way.
-Punitive damages punish the bad actor and set an example to others to encourage good behavior.
+Punitive damages punish the responsible party and set an example to others to encourage good behavior.

 When you have physical injuries, you may also have property damages.
 You have a right to compensation for the value of your damaged property.
-You may take the current market value of your damaged property and include it in the total calculation of your damages.
+You may take the current market value of your damaged property and include it in your total damages calculation.